 OneFuture Coachella Valley Scholarship

-Since 2009, OneFuture Coachella Valley (OFCV) and local partners have aligned and awarded more than $17 million in scholarships to more than 2,600 students.
+Since 2009, OneFuture Coachella Valley and local partners have aligned and awarded more than $18 million in scholarships to 3,000+ students.

-- Participate in events, including OneFuture Coachella Valley’s Student Leadership Conference (June 27, 2024), Midyear Student Leadership Conference (December 2024), and Bridge to Careers workshops.
+- Participate in events, including OneFuture Coachella Valley’s Student Leadership Conference (June 2025) and OneFuture Student Summit (December 2025).

 - Additional requirements may be outlined in your Student Award Agreement, based on funder guidelines.